 Nothing for security has changed other than you’ll have your mask on while going through and so will all the Cast Members.

 Once through you’ll be able to head to whichever park you have a reservation for or into Downtown Disney.
 Again, masks are required to be worn by anyone ages 2 and up at all times except when eating or drinking.
 Cast Members at the gate will be scanning tickets without trying to touch them so follow the instructions given to you.
 At the Touch of Disney event, tickets were placed onto the turnstyle and then scanned by the Cast Member.
 Once verified you simply picked up your ticket and entered.
-We imagine Disney will be doing this or something similar upon reopening.
+Essentially they are going for as little interaction and touching as possible.

 Inside the parks guests will not be 6 feet apart when walking around or shopping.
 It’s really only when it comes to lines does the social distancing take place (although you are encouraged to space yourself when walking around).
 The truth is, you have a mask on when you can’t social distance and this is going to happen a lot while in the parks.
 So when you’re getting in line to buy something, pick up your food, or get on an attraction, you’re going to be spaced apart by lines on the ground.

 Guests will see signage throughout the parks reminding them of the healthcare rules and how to properly wear their masks.
 Cast Members will be doing the same.
 We highly encourage you to follow these rules as guests who do not comply are asked to leave.
 Keep in mind too that Cast Members jobs hinder on Disneyland and it’s guests being able to follow these rules.
 It’s not just about the guest and what they think is right or wrong.
 By going to the parks, you’re accepting to follow these rules on your own accord.
 No one is forcing you to do so.
 Just be respectful and everything will go super smooth.